FelixPetriconi/AllocatorBuilder/README.md

 AllocatorBuilder
 ================

-A highly composable, policy based C++ allocator based on ideas from Andrei Alexandrescu, presented at the C++ and Beyond 2013 seminar.
+A highly composable, policy based C++ allocator based on ideas from Andrei Alexandrescu, presented at the "C++ and Beyond 2013" seminar.

 The background behind the idea is to compensate the main problem of malloc and the other standard allocators, separation of memory pointer and the allocated size.
 This makes it very difficult for all kind of allocators to handle in a fast way memory allocations and deallocations.
 All users of manually allocated memory have to store the size anyway to ensure that no access beyond the length of the allocated buffer takes place.

-So an appropached is taken that returns such a Block
+So the appropached is every allocator returns such a Block

     struct Block {
       void* ptr;
       size_t length;
     };

-C++ 11 features are used as far as Visual Studio 2012 supports them.
+And request goes this way:
+    auto mem = allocator.allocate(42);

 Motivation
 ----------